Minnesota restaurants cooking flavorful Swedish food are serving more than traditional saucy meatballs and pickled herring

-Annie’s Swedish Coffee Parties
+Annie’s Jul-Themed Coffee Parties

 Inspired by Gammelgarden’s oldest resident, Annie, this restaurant brings you a Swedish three-course Coffee Party each second Saturday from September through December to celebrate her coffee tradition.

 Over some comforting java and Swedish biscuits, learn about immigrants who traveled from Sweden and came to Minnesota and the culture they revived over the years.
-Afterward, take a guided tour of the five historic buildings at the Gammelgarden Museum, and if you’re in town in November and December, have a history discussion with the museum director for a more in-depth history lesson.
+Afterward, take a guided tour of the five historic buildings at the Gammelgarden Museum.
+Ideally, if you’re in town in November and December, have a history discussion with the museum director for a more in-depth history lesson.

-Hewing Hotel’s ultra-stylish Tullibee restaurant
+Hewing Hotel’s Ultra-Stylish Tullibee Restaurant

-The Finnish Bistro coffee shop and bakery
+The Finnish Bistro Coffee Shop and Bakery

 Gustaf’s on Main Eatery

 With their mission to restore and preserve the historic landmark, local owners Ed and Deannah Muha purchased the “crown jewel” of Lindström the red brick “Gustaf’s House,” a site on the National Register of Historic Places.
 With the opening of Gustaf’s eatery a year later, the Muhas revived an old world charm.
-This organic, farm-to table, locally sourced restaurant relates the stories of Swedish immigrants through its food.
+This organic, farm-to table, locally sourced Minnesota restaurant relates the stories of Swedish immigrants through its food.